GenomicsAotearoa/data-management-resources/docs/modules/module05.md

 While some funding bodies or institutes may designate specific templates, these are likely to cover fairly similar aspects and can be readily adapted to suit.
 Considering the [5Ws (+H)](https://github.com/GenomicsAotearoa/data-management-resources/blob/main/docs/figures/5Ws-eResearch-support-staff-draft-v2.png?raw=true) for your project should help you to populate any template.

-## Resources for developing a Data Management Plan
+## :globe_with_meridians: Resources for developing a Data Management Plan

 DMPs are widely used across the research, science, and innovation sector.
 As such, there is no need to reinvent the wheel - leverage the wide array of available resources to help you get started!